Olaf Presents: Production, marketing and release

 During the production of Frozen 2, Disney needed a scene that was both amusing and informative, which would break up the narrative's occasional harsh tone and introduce a moment of sheer absurdity.
 They used Olaf and created a scene where he recites the events of Frozen.
 The scene became so popular that Walt Disney Animation Studios revived the concept for Olaf Presents.
 Gad improvised much of his performance in the series.
 The trailer featured the opening of The Lion King episode, followed by a series of Olaf Presents segments, each showing a different Disney film.
 Olaf appears as the Genie from Aladdin before moving on to Moana.
 Upon the trailer's release, CinemaBlend called it "Frozen meets Drunk History".
 The series was released on November 12, 2021, coinciding with Disney+ Day, on Disney+, with each episode at approximately 90 seconds.

 Episodes

-Each of the shorts were directed by Hyrum Virl Osmond.
+All of the shorts were directed by Hyrum Virl Osmond.